 2) Inspect your gutters

 Using a sturdy ladder, climb up to your gutters and take a look at their condition.
 Check for physical damage to the gutters, such as loose hangers and disconnected drainage pipes.
 In addition, check the inside of your gutters for signs of roof damage, as well.
 In some cases, heavy storms can loosen the granules on your shingles and wash them into your gutter system.
 If you find shingle granules in your gutters, your roof has experienced storm damage, and it may be time for a professional assessment.
+A reliable insurance broker may be able to help you pay for this damage if you have been paying for home insurance for your property.

 If you don’t take care of gutter issues immediately, your house can’t divert water away from itself as effectively.
 This can cause moisture build up, mold growth and worst of all – water infiltration on the inside of your home.